The department shall issue a license for the discharge of any pollutants only if

 necessary for this purpose, and there is no feasible alternative to the bypass, such

-as the use of auxillary treatment facilities, retention of untreated wastes or maintenance
+as the use of auxiliary treatment facilities, retention of untreated wastes or maintenance during normal

-during normal equipment downtime, the department shall fashion appropriate license
+equipment downtime, the department shall fashion appropriate license allowances and

 5.Modification, reopening and revocation.